kubernetes/enhancements/keps/sig-instrumentation/4785-resource-state-metrics/README.md

 * Custom Resource metrics generation based on their schemata,
 * using admission webhooks to avoid ingesting conflicting or bad configuration from managed resources,
 * defining cluster-scoped managed resources (`ResourceMetricsMonitor`) that allows defining the collection configuration for generating metrics on-the-fly,
-* accommodating for multiple configuration parsing techniques and expression turing-incomplete (or turing-complete if Go-bindings are available) languages,
+* accommodating for multiple configuration parsing techniques and expressions using turing-incomplete (or turing-complete if Go-bindings are available) languages,
-* conforming to, and improving on existing Custom Resource State API offered by Kube State Metrics without hindering the maintainability and the scalability of the controller.
+* conforming to, improving on, and eventually deprecating the existing Custom Resource State API offered by Kube State Metrics without hindering the maintainability and the scalability of the controller.

 ### Non-Goals